forelock7/software-architecture-design-of-modern-large-scale-systems-course/README.md

 CQRS Pattern - Command Query Resposibility Segregation
 - It allows to separate Update and Read Operations to different DB. communication between DBs is used Message Brocker.
 - Join multiple tables from one DB

+# Section 8: Big Data Architecture Patterns

+## 36. Introduction to Big Data

+Big Data Definition.
+Datasets that are either:
+- Too large in size
+- Too complex in structure
+- Come to our system at a high relocate that exceeds the capacity of a traditional application

+Volume - quantity of data that we need to:
+- Process;
+- Store;
+- Analyze.

+Variety - large variety of unstructured data.
+Data fusion - combinig different data

+Velocity - continous stream of data.

+## 37. Big Data Processing Strategies

+1. Batch Processing
++ Easy to implement
++ High availability
++ Better efficient
++ Higher Fault Tolerance
++ Complex and deep analycis
+- Long delay between incoming data and result from the processing job
+- don't get real-time view of data and can't respond to the platform fast enaugh
+2. Real Time Processing
++ can analize imidiatly
+- hard to do complex analysis

+## 38. Lambda Architecture

+Combines Batch and Real-Time Processing

+Layers:
+1. Batch Layer
+2. Speed Layer
+3. Serving Layer

+Data is dispatched to Batch and Speed Layers simulteniously Servng Layer merges data from DBs of previous Layers